Criminal Mind (song)

 "Criminal Mind" is a single by Danish band Lukas Graham.
 The song was released in Denmark as a digital download in March 2012.
-It was released as the third single from their debut self-titled debut studio album.
-The song peaked to number four on the Danish Singles Chart.
+It was released as the third single from their self-titled debut studio album.
+The song peaked at number four on the Danish Singles Chart.
 The song was written by Lukas Forchhammer, Sebastian Fogh, Stefan Forrest, Morten Ristorp and Mark Falgren.